satur-io/duckdb-php/docs/md/getting-started.md

 DuckDB::sql("SELECT 'quack' as my_column")->print();
 ```

-Go to next section to make your first query: [Connections and queries](running-queries.md)
+Learn how to establish connections and execute queries in the next section: [Connections and queries](running-queries.md)

 ## Requirements